Cottage Garden Seeds have been growing heirloom Sweet Peas for over 5 years.

 Water: Keep evenly moist during growth and flowering; reduce water slightly after flowering subsides.

-Support: Provide sturdy support such as netting, trellis or bamboo canes; tie young shoots as needed.
+Support: Provide sturdy support such as netting, trellis and tie young shoots as needed.

 Sowing and care